LIVE EDGE WOOD FURNITURE

 This is our standard finish for most of our projects.
 Osmo Polyx-Oil is a microporous finish made from natural oils and waxes.
 This finish preserves the natural look and feel of wood and can be easily maintained over time.

 Outdoor finishes provides a flexible and protective layer with built-in UV blockers to keep outdoor furniture lasting longer.
-Keep in mind, furniture exposed to natural elements (either directly or indirectly) will still need to be refinished later down the line.
+Furniture exposed to natural elements and large temperature changes (either directly or indirectly) will require additional care and maintenance.